 Economics and Entrepreneurial Studies introduces students to basic accounting principles and the role of economics, both within Australia and globally, as well as providing students with a real-life experience of conducting a small business.
-Students learn about the importance of profitability in business and acquire techniques that can be used to analyse and evaluate business performance.
+Students learn about the importance of profitability in business and acquire the skills and techniques that can be used to analyse and evaluate business performance.
 Additionally, the course explores Australia's place in the global community by considering the nuances of international trade.
 The course also enables the opportunity for students to explore the dynamic role that entrepreneurship plays in our local, national and international community.

-This subject will particularly appeal to students with interest in Economics, Accounting or business ownership.
+This subject will particularly appeal to students with an interest in further study of economics, or accounting subjects or aspire to future business ownership.
 It will provide students with a broad range of academic and thinking skills that will apply to a variety of disciplines.